Are You Eligible for Workers Compensation Benefits in Atlanta ? Everything You Need to Know

 What are the time limits for filing a workers compensation claim in Atlanta?

-In Georgia, there are time limits for filing a workers compensation claim.
+In Atlanta, Georgia, there are time limits for filing a workers compensation claim.
 You must file the claim within one year of the date of injury or within one year of the last date you received benefits for workers compensation eligibility.

 What are the factors that affect the eligibility requirements in Atlanta?